Noncontact Respiratory Measurement for Multiple People at Arbitrary Locations Using Array Radar and Respiratory-Space Clustering: Introduction

 \section{Introduction}

-According to the World Health Organization (WHO)\cite{WHO}, severe pneumonia is associated with a respiratory rate of more than 30 breaths per min.
-Respiratory rate is extensively used in the triage, diagnosis, and prognosis of the novel coronavirus infection, and the importance of the noncontact monitoring of respiratory rate data has also been noted\cite{Massaroni}.
-Radar technology is one of the suitable approaches for monitoring respiratory diseases because microwaves and millimeter-waves can penetrate clothes, bedding, and similar fabric obstacles, enabling radar systems to measure the skin displacements caused by the physiological signals of distant people accurately, without requiring sensors.
-In this study, we develop a noncontact measurement system for respiration monitoring using a millimeter-wave array radar system based on a novel clustering algorithm that exploits individual respiratory differences, with the aim of monitoring the respiration of several people in a room simultaneously and with high accuracy.
-The proposed method implements a series of processes, including the automatic detection of people, estimation of the number of people and their locations, signal separation, and respiratory measurement with high accuracy.
-Thereby, a noncontact respiratory measurement system is realized, which could not be achieved using conventional methods.
+According to the World Health Organization\cite{WHO}, severe pneumonia is associated with a respiratory rate of more than 30 breaths per min.
+The respiratory rate is extensively used in the triage, diagnosis, and prognosis of the novel coronavirus infection, and the importance of the noncontact monitoring of respiratory rate data has been noted\cite{Massaroni}.
+The adoption of radar technology is a suitable approach for monitoring respiratory diseases because microwaves and millimeter-waves can penetrate clothes, bedding, and similar fabric obstacles, allowing radar systems to measure skin displacements generated by the physiological signals of distant people accurately, without requiring sensors.
+In this study, we developed a noncontact measurement system for respiration monitoring using a millimeter-wave array radar system based on a novel clustering algorithm that exploits individual respiratory differences, with the aim of monitoring the respiration of several people simultaneously and with high accuracy.
+The proposed method implements a series of processes, including the automatic detection of people, estimation of the number and locations of people, signal separation, and respiratory measurement.
+We thereby demonstrate accurate and noncontact respiratory measurement of several people, which cannot be realized using conventional methods.